bioinformatics-centre/BayesTyper/README.md

 The complete workflow (i.e. BAM(s) to genotypes) outlined below is further provided as a [snakemake workflow](https://github.com/bioinformatics-centre/BayesTyper/tree/master/workflows) for easy deployment of BayesTyper.
 Please refer to the [snakemake wiki](https://github.com/bioinformatics-centre/BayesTyper/wiki/Running-BayesTyper-using-snakemake) for detailed instructions on how to set up and execute the workflow on your data.

-**Important:** This workflow should work well for most cases.
-If you prefer to use another approach, please note that the candidate variant set should ideally contain at least 100,000 *candidate* SNVs that are not clustered with structural variants (needed for accurate estimation of parameters).

 **Important:** Please note that it is currently only possible to genotype 30 samples at the time using *BayesTyper*.
 To run more samples, please execute *BayesTyper* in batches as described in the [batching wiki](https://github.com/bioinformatics-centre/BayesTyper/wiki/Executing-BayesTyper-on-sample-batches).
 Batching is currently not supported by the *snakemake* workflow - please let us know if you require this feature by filing a [feature request](https://github.com/bioinformatics-centre/BayesTyper/issues).

 **Important:** Bayestyper supports uncompressed and gzip compressed vcf files.
 Please note that bgzip compression is currently **not** supported.

-**Important:** If you intend to run on **non-human** data, please refer to the [Running on non-human data wiki](https://github.com/bioinformatics-centre/BayesTyper/wiki/Running-BayesTyper-on-non-human-data) for more information.
+**Important:** If you intend to genotype other organisms than human, please refer to the [other organism wiki](https://github.com/bioinformatics-centre/BayesTyper/wiki/Running-BayesTyper-on-other-organisms) for more information.

 ### 1. Generation of variant candidates ###
 Starting from a set of indexed, aligned reads (obtained e.g. using *BWA-MEM*):